 Meet Group (MEET) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the dating site company had gained 9.78% in the past month.
-In that same time, the Computer and Technology sector gained 5.2%, while the S&P 500 gained 2.1%.
+Prior to today's trading, shares of the dating site company had gained 15.66% over the past month.
+This has outpaced the Computer and Technology sector's gain of 4.62% and the S&P 500's gain of 2.78% in that time.

-Investors will be hoping for strength from MEET as it approaches its next earnings release.
-In that report, analysts expect MEET to post earnings of $0.16 per share.
-This would mark year-over-year growth of 33.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $57.47 million, up 9.54% from the year-ago period.
+Wall Street will be looking for positivity from MEET as it approaches its next earnings report date.
+On that day, MEET is projected to report earnings of $0.16 per share, which would represent year-over-year growth of 33.33%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $57.47 million, up 9.54% from the year-ago period.

-Any recent changes to analyst estimates for MEET should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for MEET.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-MEET is currently a Zacks Rank #3 (Hold).
+MEET is holding a Zacks Rank of #3 (Hold) right now.

 Click to get this free report